Jump to main content

 Acoustic Agent Mixer

 The Agent mixer for Acoustic Agent kits allows you to perform the mixing of these kits.
-Different content sets feature different sets of drum instruments, therefore, the available channel strips in the mixer vary with the kits.

 Percussion Agent Mixer